Marie is an advisor, but she has not been making much money at it. She wanted coaching to do better, but she didn’t feel she could afford it.

-Last month, Marie took on an additional job as an account manager, and decided it was finally time to contact me and get some coaching started.
+Last month, Marie took on an additional job as an account manager for a printing services company, and decided it was finally time to contact me and get some coaching started.

-However, our first session did not go well, because Marie started to panic.
-Maybe she didn’t want to grow her sales business while she was training for her new job.
+But our first session did not go well, because Marie started to panic.
+Maybe she didn’t want to grow her advisory business while she was training for her new job.
 Maybe it was a mistake to invest in coaching while trying to balance her two careers.

 “What’s the point of working with someone if I don’t know what I want, and my plate is too full to even think about it?” she moaned.

 “Let’s start with the things in your life that are making you feel overwhelmed—the things you know you DON’T want,” I suggested.

 Marie’s focus went right to her children and how little they are helping her while her husband is away and she’s trying to learn her new job.
 We discussed how she was constantly yelling at them for all the little things they could easily do to help out, and usually didn’t do.

 “Do they know exactly what you want from them?”
 I asked her.

 “Why would I need to ask them to do something like putting their dirty dishes in the dishwasher or emptying the dishwasher when it’s clean?” she asked in response.
 “These are things I’ve asked them to do a thousand times.
 I shouldn’t have to keep asking again and again.”